jaysylvester/citizen/README.md

     app.clear({ scope: 'app' });

-### listen({ functions }, callback)
+### listen([flow,] { functions }, callback)

 The article example we've been using has only simple methods that return static content immediately, but things are rarely that simple.
 The `listen()` function takes advantage of the asynchronous, event-driven nature of Node.js, letting you wrap a single function or multiple asynchronous functions within it and firing a callback when they're done.
 You can also chain and nest multiple `listen()` functions for very powerful asynchronous function calls.

-`listen()` takes two arguments: an object containing one or more methods you want to call, and a callback to handle the output. `listen()` requires that your functions be written to accept an `emitter` argument, which is how your function notifies `listen()` that it's ready.
+`listen()` takes up to three arguments: the type of flow control you'd like to use (optional), an object containing one or more methods you want to call, and a callback to process the output. `listen()` requires that your asynchronous functions be written to accept an `emitter` argument, which is how your function notifies `listen()` that it's ready.

-Let's say our article model has two methods that need to be called before returning the results to the controller.
-One is called `getArticle()` and the other is `getViewers()`.
-Assume both methods make an asynchronous call to a database and can't be relied upon to return their output immediately, so we have to listen for when they're ready and then react.

-    // article controller

-    module.exports = {
-      handler: handler
-    };

-    function handler(params, context, emitter) {
-      app.listen({
+#### Parallel function calls

+`listen()` defaults to parallel processing.
+It fires all the functions you provide, then returns the output of all functions in a single output object.
+This is the option to use if none of the functions you're calling depend on each other in any way, but you need all of them to return before proceeding.

+Let's say our article controller needs to call several methods that hit the database asynchronously.
+Use `listen()` to call them all and proceed only after all are complete:

+      // listen() defaults to parallel processing, so the flow option is optional app.listen({

         // The property contains the action you want to listen for, which is
         // wrapped in an anonymous function in order to pass the emitter
         article: function (emitter) {

-          app.models.article.getArticle(params.url.article, params.url.page, emitter);
+          // Pass the emitter into the function you call app.models.article.getArticle(params.url.article, params.url.page, emitter);
         },
         viewers: function (emitter) {
           app.models.article.getViewers(params.url.article, emitter);
         }
       }, function (output) {

-        // Emit `ready` now that we have the output from article and viewers and
+        // This callback fires after both functions emit 'ready'.
-        // pass the context back to the server emitter.emit('ready', {
+        // Access the returned data via the output argument:
-          content: {
-            // The property names you assign to the methods above become the names
-            // of the output objects
+        //
-            article: output.article,
+        // output.article
-            viewers: output.viewers
+        // output.viewers
-          }

       });
-      });
-    }

 And the model:

-    // article model

-    module.exports = {
-      getArticle: getArticle,
-      getViewers: getViewers
-    };

-    // Methods called via listen() must be written to accept an emitter function getArticle(article, page, emitter) {
+    // Methods called via listen() must be written to accept the emitter function getArticle(article, page, emitter) {
       app.db.article({ article: article, page: page }, function (data) {

         // When the database returns the data, emit `ready` and pass the
         // data back to listen()
         emitter.emit('ready', data);